svelteuidev/svelteui/apps/docs/src/pages/core/card.md

 - If it is the last child in Card, then it has negative bottom, left and right margins
 - If it is in the middle, then only left and right margins will be negative

-Note that due to certain limitations of svelte, this is not automatic behavior.
+Note that due to certain limitations of Svelte, this is not automatic behavior.
 Because of this, `first` and `last` props are exported to declare positioning.

 This may change in the future, as the Group component used to export a `children` prop.
 However, the need for that is gone.
 We've found a way to have runtime checks, but haven't perfected the API yet.